 The "Camera" Tab, p.
-94
+101

-This setting page is only available for the administrator and user accounts that have been granted the privilege of camera control.
-The administrator and users can adjust various camera parameters including Exposure, White Balance, Sharpness, 2D/3DNR, Digital Zoom, WDR, etc.
+This tab is only available for the administrator and user accounts that have been granted the privilege of camera control.
+The tab allows setting various camera parameters including Exposure, White Balance, Sharpness, 2D/3DNR, Digital Zoom, WDR, etc.

 The "Logout" Tab, p.
-104
+111

-Click on the tab to logout the system.
-Click Login to re-login the camera with another username and password.
+Click on the tab to log out of the camera system.
+Click on Login to log in again with a different username and password, for example.